CFD-GO/TCLB_docs/docs/General-Info/Publications.md

 ### Pawsey Centre for Extreme Readiness (AU)

-TCLB was selected for development for extreme scale computing in the project *Massively parallel models of particle suspensions*.
+TCLB was selected for development for extreme-scale computing in the project *Massively parallel models of particle suspensions*.

 ### National Computational Infrastructure (AU)

-TCLB was heavily used on the infrastructure at NCI, in the grants: `aa83`, `cz84`.
+TCLB was heavily used on the infrastructure at National Computational Infrastructure (NCI), in the grants: `aa83`, `cz84`.